JPP/JSP Students Click Here to Login

-The Jungian Psychotherapy Program (JPP), previously the Clinical Training Program (CTP), is a unique and dynamic two-year part-time clinically oriented training program in Analytical Psychotherapy offered by the C.G.
+The Jungian Psychotherapy Program (JPP) and the Jungian Studies Program (JSP) are unique and dynamic two-year programs in Analytical Psychology offered by the C.G.
 Jung Institute of Chicago.
-Its focus is to provide health, mental health, and social service professionals an opportunity to enrich and deepen their work through didactic and experiential learning in Analytical Psychotherapy.
+The Jungian Psychotherapy Program (JPP) offers licensed mental health and social service professionals an opportunity to enrich and deepen their work through didactic and experiential learning in Analytical Psychotherapy.
+The Jungian Studies Program (JSP) shares core curriculum with the JPP and offers professionals in other fields an opportunity to gain a comprehensive knowledge of analytical psychology to enrich and deepen their professional work.

-The JPP was developed for health, mental health and social service professionals who:
+The Jungian Psychotherapy Program was developed for health, mental health and social service professionals who:

 • Would like to participate in a stimulating learning environment where the faculty are Jungian psychoanalysts and the participants are professionals from a variety of cultural and educational backgrounds